 Before You Buy: Considerations for Choosing A Meat Tenderizer

-When we’re making a recommendation for a meat tenderizer to friends, we take the following three things into consideration:
+When we’re making a recommendation for a meat tenderizer to friends, we consider the following three things:

 Make It Dishwasher Safe